 EMDR has been widely used since the publication of an EMDR medical study in 1989.
 People receiving EMDR have included those witnessing or being victimized by violent crime or disasters, people suffering from PTSD, sufferers of anxiety or panic disorders, phobia sufferers and people suffering addiction to drugs or alcohol.
 Others benefitting from EMDR have included law enforcement officers with violent memories, people suffering excessive loss, accident victims and burn victims.

 EMDR is new among therapy methods.
-It has only been used for over a quarter century.
-But the method provides great success through its natural process of healing for trauma and blocked energy.
+In fact, it has only been used for over a quarter-century.
+However, the method provides great success through its natural process of healing for trauma and blocked energy.
 Clients and therapists work closely together for freeing of this blocked energy, so the client enjoys a more balanced personal state.
 Many people experiencing EMDR therapy find it clears their trauma, so they feel lighter and more capable of a positive life without substance abuse.

 EMDR and Addiction Treatment

 Experts at addiction treatment programs help you decide if EMDR is right for you.
 Your therapist discusses the therapy with you and helps you understand how it works, its purpose and what results to expect.
 Of course, one therapy does not work alone.
-You need multiple types of therapy for addiction recovery, such as cognitive behavioral therapy, dialectical behavioral therapy, and other trauma therapies.
+In fact, you need multiple types of therapy for addiction recovery, such as cognitive behavioral therapy, dialectical behavioral therapy, and other trauma therapies.

 EMDR takes place in an individual therapeutic setting.
 You work one-on-one with a therapist trained in EMDR.
 Other therapies of addiction treatment take place in this setting, too.
 You also gain other therapies in treatment sessions including: